quilicicf/Tooling/README.md

 ## Roadmap

 - A lot of my git flow is implemented already but I find myself limited by bash.
 I intend to build something much better in a more powerful language.
-- The second item should keep me busy for a long time so I haven't come up with a second yet
+- The previous item should keep me busy for a long time so I haven't come up with a second yet

 ## Contributions